imthenachoman/nBackup/README.md

 # nBackup

-nBackup is a simple bash script for making versioned backups of your data where versions are browsable as both snapshot-in-time folders and running file versions
+nBackup is a simple bash script for making versioned backups of your data where versions are browsable as current backups, snapshot-in-time folders, and running file versions

 ## How It Works

 This script implements the ideas covered [here](http://www.mikerubel.org/computers/rsync_snapshots/) and [here](http://www.admin-magazine.com/Articles/Using-rsync-for-Backups/%28offset%29).
 I won't go into the details here -- read the articles if you're curious, but at a high level, the script works by making `rsync` backups of your data, then using hard-links to identify different versions.
 By using hard-links you save on space by only saving new copies of files if they have changed.

-`nBackup` will create two views of your data:
+`nBackup` will create three views of your data:

+1. **current** - the current version of the backup
 1. **snapshot-in-time folders** - if you want to view/restore all the data from a specific backup
- 2. **running file versions** - if you want to quickly view previous versions of a specific file
+1. **running file versions** - if you want to quickly view previous versions of a specific file

 ## Example End Result